Canelo Álvarez vs. Caleb Plant: The fight

 Plant would use feints, an educated jab and smooth footwork to stay off the ropes and mostly out of harm's way for the first few rounds.
 However Alvarez would break Plant down with relentless pressure and dedicated attacks to the body.
-In round 10, a left hook followed by a right uppercut sent Plant down, he beat the count but appeared to be on unsteady legs and in the next round a barrage of shots sent him down again prompting referee Russell Mora to wave it off giving Álvarez a TKO victory.
+In round 11, a left hook followed by a right uppercut sent Plant down, he beat the count but appeared to be on unsteady legs and then a barrage of shots sent him down again prompting referee Russell Mora to wave it off giving Álvarez a TKO victory.
 At the time of the stoppage, Álvarez was ahead on the scorecards with 98–92, 96–94, and 97–93.
 ESPN has it 98–92 for Álvarez.
 With the victory, Álvarez had become only the fourth boxer to be an undisputed champion since the four-belt era began in 2007, following Terence Crawford, Oleksandr Usyk and Josh Taylor.